gchq/stroom-docs/README.md

 # Architecture

-Stroom is a Java web application that runs on _Apache Tomcat_, with _Apache Lucene_ indexes over a compressed data store.
-It uses a _MySQL_ RDBMS to persist application configuration and metadata.
+Stroom 5.x is a Java web application that runs on _Apache Tomcat_, with _Apache Lucene_ indexes over a compressed data store.
+It uses two _MySQL_ RDBMSs to persist application configuration and metadata.

+Stroom v6.x uses a more service oriented architecture with a number of additional peripheral services such as stroom-auth, stroom-stats, stroom-query-elastic, stroom-annotations, etc. The core Stroom application and the majority of the services all run on _DropWizard_ using embedded _Jetty_.

 Currently Stroom has only been tested with _Google Chrome_.
 For this reason some functionality may not work correctly in other browsers.
 Now that Stroom is an open source project, support for other browsers will be improved.

 There are several optional components for different use cases:

 * **Stroom Proxy** - An application that receives and forwards data to Stroom.
+* **Stroom Stats** - An HBase based service for storing and querying aggregates of event data.
+* **Stroom Stats** - An HBase based service for storing and querying aggregates of event data (still in development).
+* **Stroom Annotations** - A service for recording data relating to events or records in Stroom (still in development).
+* **Stroom Query Elastic** - A service to allow Stroom dashboards to query Elastic Search indexes.
 * **Stroom Agent** - An application that extracts data from sources.
-* **Logging Events XML Schema** - A common language for describing audit events.
+* **Event Logging XML Schema** - A common language for describing audit events.
+* **Event Logging JAXB Library** - A Java library to help client systems send events to Stroom.
 * **Content Packs** - Transformation packages for standard log formats (e.g. Windows, Linux) into Logging Events XML.

 # Screenshots